Undergraduate Academic Programs / Departments / Courses

 ENTRANCE REQUIREMENTS

-For admission to the Honours program or Honours Conversion program, students should have a combined minimum average of 75% in all previous courses taken in the second and third years of study; and a combined minimum average of 75% in all previous biology courses taken.
+For admission to the Honours program or Honours Conversion program, students should have a combined minimum average of 70% in all previous courses and a combined minimum average of 75% in all previous biology courses taken.
 Permission of the Department is also required and is contingent on the student finding a thesis advisor, on being assigned an advisory committee, on acceptance of the research project by the Biology Department, and on general acceptability.
-Students interested in doing Honours should consult with the Departmental Chair as early as possible and apply to the program no later than 31 March of the student’s third year.
+Students interested in doing Honours should consult with the Departmental Chair or the Coordinator of the Honours program as early as possible and apply to the program after their third year of study.

 PERFORMANCE

-Note: Detailed information to students on the Honours Program is available from the Department.
+Note: Detailed information the Honours Program is available from the Department.

 REQUIREMENTS FOR MINOR IN BIOLOGY